jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ![Select repo for the Cloudflare Pages project](/images/cf-pages-select-repo.png)

-In the configuratiom form, I provided branch name, build command, and output directory.
+In the configuration form, I provided branch name, build command, and output directory.
 The project name defaults to the repo name.

 ![Configure the build command and output directory](/images/cf-pages-configure-build.png)